 The rules of parliamentary procedure as found in Robert's Rules of Order govern the meetings of the faculty in all cases to which they are applicable and when they are not inconsistent with the customs or regulations of Amherst College.
 A member of the faculty is designated as the faculty parliamentarian.9.
 Voting

 Those eligible to vote are defined in the section on faculty meetings above.
-Questions before the faculty may be decided by voice vote, by a show of hands, or by written ballot if so requested.
+Questions before the faculty may be decided by unanimous consent, voice vote, or electronic ballot if requested by the chair or a faculty member.
+Should an electronic ballot not be possible, a paper ballot may be used in its place (voted by the faculty, May 1990, amended April 16, 2019).
 Abstentions are in order.10.
 Concurrence of President